sayakaminegishi/AP_AHP_Analysis_Iclamp_SayaMinegishi/README.md

 # AP_AHP_Analysis IClamp
 Detects bursts and singlet AP spikes from either a single abf file or a batch of abf files in the same directory, and gives summary tables (with excel exports) of action potential and afterhyperpolarization properties.
+Used for current-clamp recordings.

 ## Description of each script that you can run